xarray-contrib/xarray-simlab/doc/framework.rst

 -------------

-The xarray-simlab's framework is built on only a few concepts that are layered onto three levels, here listed from top to bottom:
+The xarray-simlab's framework is built on only a few concepts that are layered onto three levels here listed from top to bottom:

 - **models**, i.e., instances of :class:`~xsimlab.Model`
 - **processes**, i.e., subclasses of :class:`~xsimlab.Process`